rv178/website/content/posts/hyperbola-quintessence-in-rust.md

 ---

-Welcome to part 3 - or 4 of my dev-blog series on writing a chess engine.
+Welcome to my dev-blog series on writing a chess engine.
+This is part 3.
 Like always, suggestions are welcome!

 ### Hyperbola quintessence?